 If a lump is proven to be benign by these exams, no further steps may be needed.
 Your doctor may want to monitor the area at future visits to check if the breast lump has changed, grown or gone away.

 If these tests do not clearly show that the lump is benign, a biopsy may be necessary.
-One of the following image-guided procedures may be performed:
+If so, one of the following image-guided procedures may be performed:

 - Ultrasound-guided biopsy: During this type of biopsy, ultrasound imaging is used to visualize a breast lump.
 An interventional radiologist will advance a thin needle to the site of the lump using the real-time ultrasound images and remove some tissue for evaluation under a microscope.
 The biopsy procedure is usually quick, but it may take a few days before the final tissue analysis (pathology report) is ready.

-- MRI-guided biopsy: An MRI machine is used to produce pictures of the breasts and help the radiologist guides a needle to the site of the lump to remove a tissue sample.
+- MRI-guided biopsy: An MRI machine is used to produce pictures of the breasts and help the radiologist guide a needle to the site of the lump to remove a tissue sample.

 How is a breast cancer treated?